 The ECHP will outline the number of hours of individual/small group support your child will receive from the LA, how the support should be used and what strategies must be put in place.
 It will also have long and short-term goals for your child.
-The additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.
-This type of support is available for children whose learning needs are: Severe, complex and lifelong •Need more than a specified number of hours support in school Due to the number of agencies involved, it takes 20 weeks for the LA to decide on Statutory Assessment from receiving the application. •The school is accessible to children with physical disability via ramps. •We ensure that equipment used is accessible to all children regardless of their needs.
+The additional adult may be used to support your child with whole class learning, run individual programs or run small groups including your child.
+This type of support is available for children whose learning needs are: Severe, complex and lifelong •Need more than a specified number of hours support in school The statutory assessment process takes up to 20 weeks to be completed.
+The timescale summarises key points of action in the process. •The school is accessible to children with physical disability via ramps. •We ensure that equipment used is accessible to all children regardless of their needs.
 SECTION 4 If your child requires specific equipment due to a diagnosed SEND need, we will work with the "Frequently asked questions" appropriate agencies to accommodate these requirements.
 How accessible is the school Please refer to the school Accessibility Plan - this outlines the school plan for ensuring equal access. environment?
 In our school, children are identified as having SEN in a variety of ways and by a variety of people.
-How are children identified as Children can be identified as SEN through concerns raised by... having Special Educational Needs? parents /carers teachers • the child · changes in a child's behaviour or self - esteem is affecting progress a child finding learning especially difficult • a child performing well below age related expectations • outside agencies and pre-schools e.g. speech and language therapist, Paediatricians etc....
+How are children identified as Children can be identified as SEN through concerns raised by... having Special Educational Needs? parents /carers teachers • the child • changes in a child's behaviour or self - esteem is affecting progress • a child finding learning especially difficult • a child performing well below age related expectations • outside agencies and pre- schools e.g. speech and language therapist, Paediatricians etc.